kwruntime/core/INSTALL.md

 There are many options for installing kwruntime.
 You can install in any nodejs supported platform: Linux, Windows, Mac, Android, etc.

-In Android you can install using Termux  (recommended Termux from F-Droid)
+In Android you can install using Termux  (recommended Termux from F-Droid).

+This ways include file associations.

 * Linux (supported: ```x64, armv7, arm64```)